stoneface86/trackerboy/CONTRIBUTING.md

 The rest of this document defines how you should write your code.

+See [ORGANIZATION.md](ORGANIZATION.md) for details on where to put source files, as well as editing the build system.

 ### Style guidelines

 All code in this repo should be consistent in style and naming scheme.
 Please